Team-GhostLand/GhostLand7/README.md

   - \*Mythic Metals (Although the metals are very cool, they aren't justifies-pulling-down-3-extra-libs cool - which (with Things (the only\* other reason to keep OwoLib) being gone, and no official support for Tinker's, thus needing us to pull down Alloy Forgery (it's a hard-coded dependency and Deps Overrides can't save us here; \**this one is also an OwoLib dependency - but (iself being nothing more than being a dependency of MM, having lost the battle with Tinker's) I'm not counting it*) and HephaestusPlus for integration with Tinker's) is what this mod effectively forces us to do)
   - OwoLib (not needed without Mythic Metals (and thus Alloy Forgery) and Things)
   - ReChiseled (lost the battle with Chipped)
-  - Create: ReChiseled (won't work without ReChiseld)
+  - Create: ReChiseled (won't work without ReChiselde)
-  - `supermartijn642corelib` (not needed without ReChiseld)
+  - `supermartijn642corelib` (not needed without ReChiseled)
   - Things (too OP)
   - Trinkets (we have Trinkets<->Accessories Compat - regular 'ol Trinkets must've snuck in as some dependency and we didn't notice until now)
   - JustHammers (Tinker's has them)